Earn College Credit While In High School

 Welcome to Pensacola State College!
 Go here.
 Get there.

 PSC has served thousands of students through its various dual enrollment paths.
 One student’s path might be to take a few courses offered on their high school campus, while another attends one of our six campuses or online.
-Some students leave dual enrollment with a handful of credits earned towards their college degree and others graduate with their associate degree or career and technical certificate when they complete high school.
+Some students leave dual enrollment with a handful of credits earned towards their college degree and others graduate with their associate degree or career and technical certificate before they complete high school.

 No matter your path, we are excited to work with you to chart your journey to your chosen destination.
 Welcome to PSC!
 Go Pirates!